8 killed and 50 wounded in Chicago over long weekend as Trump plans federal deployment

 The toll highlights Chicago's persistent struggle with gun violence and reveals a grim reality: spikes in shootings during summer holiday weekends, particularly on the South and West sides.
 The violence this time was deadlier than last Labor Day, when seven people were killed and more than 20 were wounded.

+The violence has taken on a sharper national resonance this year, colliding with the politics of crime and immigration as the Trump administration plans to ramp up immigration enforcement in the city in the coming weeks.

+On Tuesday, Trump blasted the city and its leaders in a post on his social media platform, calling it “the worst and most dangerous city in the World, by far.”

-Asked by reporters about sending National Guard troops to Chicago, Trump said, “We’re going in,” but added, “I didn’t say when.”
+When asked about sending National Guard troops to Chicago, Trump said on Tuesday, “We're going in,” but added, “I didn't say when.”

 “We have the right to do it,” he said.